-Becoming a member means that you will have the possibilities to participate in our walks all over Denmark, getting discounts on clothes and equipment at outdoor shops, joining our organized walking holidays in Denmark and abroad and participating in our training courses.
+Becoming a member enables you to participate in our walks all over Denmark, join our organized world wide walking holidays, participate at our training courses and gives you discounts on clothes and equipment at numerous outdoor shops.
 We also have two summer houses for members to lease.

-You are much welcome to join our walks in order to find out whether you like the walks we offer or not.
+You are more than welcome to join our walks in order to find out whether you like the walks we offer or not.

-- You have a Danish address, you can fill out this form (It’s in Danish)
+- If you have a Danish address, you can fill out this form (It’s in Danish).

-Once we have registered you as a member, you will receive the latest edition of our member magazine “VandreLiv”.
+Once we have registered you as a member, you will receive the latest edition of our member magazine “VandreLiv” (in Danish).
 In this magazine the forthcoming walks or hikes will be announced for a period of two months.

-But before you sign up for a membership you can check us out by participating on a few walks.
-Check out which walk you want to try on this map always showing the current walks.
+If you want check our walks out before buying a membership, you’ll find the current walks on this map.
 Unfortunately all walks are announced in Danish.
 If you do not understand Danish and have no one to translate for you, you might still be able to find your way to a walk.
 All announcements are described in the same manner.
 The key information is:

 - Turleder/e (tour guide/s): The tour’s guide and contact person.